Origin of power laws and their spatial fractal structure for city-size distributions: Supplementary Text

+Finally, we demonstrate that the spatial coordination of industries implied by the HP results in the SGP.
 For the first sample of the equilibrium under $I=256$ discussed in Fig.\ref{fig:sm}, Fig.\,\ref{fig:market-area} shows the market shares of choice cities in each location.
-The figure indicates that the spacing of cities in each layer corresponds to the size of the market area of the layer-specific industry.
+The figure indicates that the spacing of central places in each layer corresponds to the size of the market area of the layer-specific industry, revealing the mechanism behind the SGP.
+The market share of $i$-choice city $r$ in location $s$ is expressed by